Chart Color Schemes

 Cultural Diversity

-Carrara's population showed higher linguistic diversity, with 13.1% speaking a language other than English at home, compared to the majority of local markets.
-Born overseas, 29.5% of Carrara residents were born outside Australia.
-Christianity was the predominant religion in Carrara, comprising 51.7% of its population.
+Carrara's population shows higher cultural diversity than most local areas, with 13.1% speaking a language other than English at home and 29.5% born overseas.
+Christianity is the predominant religion in Carrara, comprising 51.7% of its population.
+Notably, Judaism is slightly overrepresented compared to the rest of Queensland, with 0.3% of Carrara's population identifying as such.

 Frequently Asked Questions - Diversity